aiarena/sc2-ai-match-controller/sc2_controller/README.md

 | validate_race | false | Enforce player races as given in `player_1_race` and `player_2_race`. |
 | visualize | false | Not used. |

-In the current version, the parameters are read from the combination of file `<log_folder>/sc2_controller/match_request.toml` and file `config.toml` of the proxy_controller.
+In the current version, the parameters are read from the combination of file `<log_folder>/sc2_controller/match_request.toml` and file `config.toml` of the match controller.
 This will be later be changed and the parameters will be read from the environment variables.

 ## Ports

 The controller opens port `8083` for the bots to connect to.

-In the current version, the controller expects a call to HTTP endpoint /start by the proxy_controller.
+In the current version, the controller expects a call to HTTP endpoint /start by the match controller.
-This call will be removed later when the client controller (k8s_controller or docker compose) coordinates the match controller (proxy_controller) to prepare all inputs before the game controller (sc2_controller) is started.
+This call will be removed later when the client controller (k8s_controller or docker compose) coordinates the match controller to prepare all inputs before the game controller (sc2_controller) is started.

 ## Output